FabricExile/kludge/doc/tutorial-hello-world.md

 # Tutorial: Hello, World!

 This section walks you through a first use case for Kludge.
-We call this the "Hello World!" example because that's what the first example is always called, but we are actually doing something more interesting than simply saying "Hello, World!": we will wrap a simple C++ function in KL that actually makes and returns values.
+We call this the "Hello World!" example because that's what the first example is always called, but we are actually doing something more interesting than simply saying "Hello, World!": we will wrap a simple C++ function in KL that actually takes and returns values.

 Begin by creating a very simple C++ header file `Tutorial.hpp`: